 royal loyal subjects readers, is saying something.

-Like the wedding of Prince William to Kate Middleton, the 60th anniversary of 86-year-old Queen Elizabeth II’s reign — a massive event that’s officially celebrated this weekend, an extended bank holiday in the U.K. — isn't just an excuse for big British retailers to merrily roll out a slew of limited-edition, Royal Family-themed merch (commemorative jars of Marmite or QEII garden gnomes, anyone?).
+Like the wedding of Prince William to Kate Middleton, the 60th anniversary of 86-year-old Queen Elizabeth II’s reign — a massive event that’s officially celebrated this weekend, an extended bank holiday in the U.K. — isn't just an excuse for big British retailers to merrily roll out a slew of limited-edition, Royal Family-themed merch.
 It's also a chance for indie designers and crafters on both sides of the pond to join in on the bunting-heavy festivities.

 Below, you’ll find a few of this Anglophile’s favorite Brit-centric home goods ranging from throw pillows to mugs to the requisite tea towel.
 Many, but not all of them, were handmade by independent designers specifically for the Queen’s Diamond Jubilee.
 Now, if you’ll excuse me, I’m off to guzzle a Pimms Cup and restock on barf bags.